cermuel/LANDING-PAGE/README.md

-Source code related to my [YouTube Channel](https://www.youtube.com/channel/UCTSDQ3BAZfrweD2nBMwJEpQ)
+Basic Simple Landing Page for an Information System Website

-After downloading the code, open the browser on the index.html file.
+After downloading the code, open the browser on the index.html file